minhhienvo368/challenge-sentiment-analysis/README.md

   - is a txt file used for specifying what python packages are required to run this project

 **assets folder**
-  - Contain all of images using in the project
+  - Contain all of images, logos using in the project

 **data folder**
-  - this is where the logo is saved
+  - Contains the csv files
-  - this is also where the **summary.txt** is saved, which gives the user the option to download the summary as a txt file

 ______________________________________________________________________________________________________________________________________________________
 ### Libraries